 Miscarriage

-Finding out that you are having a miscarriage can be a very heartbreaking experience.
-Having to leave the doctors office and go home still in shock and trying to prepare yourself is overwhelming as is trying to prepare yourself to miscarry at any time.
-Please know that you are not alone and that we are so sorry for your loss.
+Finding out that you are experiencing a miscarriage can be one of the most heartbreaking and overwhelming moments of your life.
+Leaving the doctor’s office in shock and trying to prepare yourself—while knowing your miscarriage may happen at any time—can feel unbearable.
+Please know that you are not alone, and we are deeply sorry for your loss.

-We hope that your medical provider prepared you for the next steps and if you are in the Rockford, Illinois area, gave you one of our Miscarriage Kits.
-These kits contain educational resources to help you know what to expect with a miscarriage as well as keepsake items.
-If you did not receive one and would like one, please contact The Haven Network at 815.962.1512.
+We hope your medical provider has helped prepare you for the next steps and, if you are in the Rockford, Illinois area, provided you with one of our Miscarriage Kits.
+These kits include educational resources to help you know what to expect, as well as keepsake items to honor your baby.
+If you did not receive a kit and would like one, please contact The Haven Network at 815.962.1512.

-We know this is an emotional and overwhelming experience for you and want to equip you with the knowledge for what you can do with your baby after he or she is born.
-While your baby came much sooner than expected, you are still able to create memories and keepsakes of your baby.
+We understand how emotional and overwhelming this experience is, and we want to gently equip you with the knowledge and resources to help you make choices about how to honor your baby after birth.
+Even though your baby came much sooner than expected, you still have the opportunity to create meaningful memories and keepsakes that will last a lifetime.

 • Take pictures of your baby.
 Most of us have great cameras on our cell phones.
 Here are a couple tips to make your pictures better.